ArjunRajpal123/Perplexity.Ai-Clone/README.md

 # Info

-This is a basic copy of perplexity.ai hosted on vercel and made using next.js
+This is a basic copy of perplexity.ai hosted on vercel and made using next.js.
+Enter main directory to see a more detailed readme regarding how to run/dev this app.

 # Required env vars to be used in dev and production enviroments